SEIR-1016-EC/Tips-Tricks/README.md

 ## Help out everyone.

-- IA’s are often chosen by those who help other students a lot during class.
 - You can learn a lot about by asking questions about the code
 - Helping is not providing the solution, but asking questions and testing assumptions about the code